rwiggins1/PyForgeDS/README.md

 ## 🚀 Getting Started (In Progess)

-I do plan on making this library usable but the python version will be mainly for doing performance benchmarking
+I do plan on making this library usable but the python version will be mainly for doing performance benchmarking.

 ---